google/codeworld/web/help/GuideUnit1.md

     program = drawingOf(rotated(rectangle(2, 2), 45))

 Careful, though!
-You can avoid avoid naming simple things, but if you nest too much, you get parentheses inside of parentheses inside of parentheses,  and pretty soon it's hard to tell what's going on!
+You can avoid naming simple things, but if you nest too much, you get parentheses inside of parentheses inside of parentheses,  and pretty soon it's hard to tell what's going on!